 Contact: Suzi Wilson

 We are happy to welcome people who are complete beginners or experienced artists.
-We have members interested in botanical drawing, still life, landscape, graphic design, Celtic art.....If you want a new challenge and have paints standing idle, dust them off and join us.
+We have members interested in botanical drawing, still life, landscape, illustration.....If you want a new challenge and have paints standing idle, dust them off and join us.
 We are non-judgemental and very supportive of each others efforts.
 During the summer we meet outdoors and in autumn & winter indoors at the Grant Arms (10am - lunchtime, with a break for tea & coffee)

 Cinema & Theatre

 Contact: Janet Gould

 This an informal group who get together for visits to a wide range of events, mainly at Eden Court.
 We aim as far as possible to attend daytime events travelling by bus (using our Saltire cards), but sometimes will share cars.
 If you see something you would like to attend, contact Janet using the email link above, who will circulate details.
 This group does not depend on numbers: if two people have company for an event, that's a success.